slviajero/tinybasic/README.md

 Most of the builtin Arduino demos are ported to BASIC and published here https://github.com/slviajero/tinybasic/tree/main/examples.
 These programs are the BASIC versions of the C++ programs in https://docs.arduino.cc/built-in-examples/.
 Please look at this original Arduino website for wiring and project information.

 The interpreter can be compliled with standard gcc on almost any architecture or in the Arduino IDE without changes.

+A manual of the BASIC interpreter is in the repo https://github.com/slviajero/tinybasic/blob/main/MANUAL.md

 Look at the WIKI https://github.com/slviajero/tinybasic/wiki for more information.